 Test your AI before you trust it

 Would you let a new hire start answering tickets without any training or supervision?
 Probably not.
 So why would you deploy an AI without testing it first?
-A critical but often overlooked feature is the ability to run a simulation on your past tickets in a safe environment.
+A critical feature of modern AI tools for IT support is the ability to run a simulation on your past tickets in a safe environment.

 This lets you see exactly how the AI would have responded to thousands of real-world requests, what its resolution rate would be, and how much time it would have saved your team.
 The simulation mode in eesel AI gives you an accurate preview of its performance and cost savings before you ever turn it on for your employees.